Introduction To Racism In The U.S.

 Many Jews, Christians, and Muslims accept the accuracy of passages at Genesis 1:26-27 from the Hebrew Scriptures -- called the Torah by Jews, the Old Testament by Christians, and the Tawrat by Muslims.
 These two verses discuss God's creation of the first humans, Adam and Eve "in the image of God."

 If Adam and Eve were created "in the image of God," then it would seem logical to believe that their children, grand-children, and all their subsequent descendents down to the present day would also be "in the image of God," regardless of the person's skin color, age, sex, gender identity, race, country of origin, language, sexual orientation, etc. Thus, many would conclude that no one should be discriminated against, on the basis of their "race."
 All humans are valuable, simply because they are humans.

 One evolutionary belief that is that all members of any species of sexually reproducing animals on earth today -- including humans of all races -- all share two common ancestors, one male and one female.
-If one accepts that all of the approximately 7.6 billion humans who are currently alive on Earth share a common male and female ancestor then many people would agree that all humans are of equal value, and that nobody should be discriminated against because of their race, sex, color, etc.
+If one accepts that all of the approximately 7.7 billion humans who are currently alive on Earth share common male and female ancestors then many people would agree that all humans are of equal value, and that nobody should be discriminated against because of their race, sex, color, etc.